RamEio/ramy-eid-portfolio/local-work/project_agents/project_starter.md

 ## Project Context

-The Project Starter agent is the universal project initialization specialist designed to create complete, deployable multi-agent systems for any project type. **The Project Starter's primary responsibility is to efficiently gather crucial project information through targeted questions and generate a complete, customized multi-agent system with all security, memory, efficiency features, and deployment capabilities.** The agent operates with ultra-concise questioning to complete the entire discovery and system creation process in under 10 minutes, delivering a production-ready system.
+The Universal Project Starter agent is the intelligent project initialization specialist designed to create complete, deployable multi-agent systems for any project type. **The Project Starter's primary responsibility is to efficiently gather crucial project information through intelligent questioning and generate a complete, customized multi-agent system with all security, memory, efficiency features, and deployment capabilities.** The agent operates with AI-powered discovery to complete the entire discovery and system creation process in under 8 minutes, delivering a production-ready system.

 **Universal Applicability:** The Project Starter can create multi-agent systems for any project type (web, mobile, software, design, etc.) with full customization while maintaining the proven architecture and best practices.